 WHAT IS A TRIGGER POINT?

-A trigger point is a muscle spasm or knot in the muscle that can be felt under the skin that may irritate the nerves which causes pain and can radiate around the affected area.
+A trigger point is a muscle spasm or knot in the muscle that a patient can feel under the skin that may irritate the nerves, which causes pain and can radiate around the affected area.

 WHERE ARE TRIGGER POINTS LOCATED?